How to Respond When Your Brake Warning Light Is On

 brake light being installed into harness

-Step 2: Replace the brake light bulb if needed.
 If a brake light is burnt out, replace it with a new bulb of the same type.

 If you are not comfortable doing this on your own, you can have a certified technician from YourMechanic perform a brake bulb replacement for you.

 It is possible that it was not the bulb that needed replacement.
-The brake lights not working may have been due to a fuse that has blown or brake light switch that needs replacement.
+The brake lights not working may have been due to a fuse that has blownor brake light switch that needs replacement.

 • Tip: If you would like to have the malfunctioning brake light inspected before making any replacements, you can have the brake light diagnosed first to determine what repair is needed.

-Step 4: Check if the Brake Warning Light is out on the dash.
-If it is no longer illuminated, continue driving as normal.
+If the Brake System Warning Light is no longer illuminated on the dash, continue driving as normal.
 If it is still showing, there are other problems that need to be addressed.

-Part 4 of 6: Diagnose ABS warning lights
+Part 4 of 6: Diagnose ABS Warning Lights

 abs light symbol